The National Mutual Acceptance (NMA) Scheme operates in QLD, NSW, VIC, SA, WA and the ACT.

 Research with NMA exemption

 Where a multi-centre project has approval from an HREC with certification appropriate for the research area, and where the Canberra Hospital is named as a participating site on the approval notification, there is no requirement for researchers to make a submission to the ACT Health HREC.

 However, the research must still meet all of the site governance requirements.
 Research must not be commenced without appropriate authorisation.

-ACT Health HREC has agreements in place with the University of Canberra (UC) and Australian National University (ANU) HRECs to facilitate streamlined ethical approval processes for research projects that are defined as ‘cross-institutional’.
+ACT Health HREC has agreements in place with Calvary Public Hospital Bruce*, the University of Canberra (UC) and Australian National University (ANU) HRECs to facilitate streamlined ethical approval processes for research projects that are defined as ‘cross-institutional’.

-Where a researcher or student researcher proposes a project that would include staff, facilities or resources of ACT Health and one or both of the universities (UC and ANU) an application should first be submitted to the ACT Health HREC or Low Risk Sub-Committee.
+Where a researcher or student researcher proposes a project that would include staff, facilities or resources of ACT Health and one, two or all of the other institutions, an application should first be submitted to the ACT Health HREC or Low Risk Sub-Committee.

 Applications should be submitted through the REGIS platform.
 Participant information sheets (PIS) should follow the ACT Health standard^ and include contact details for the ACT Health HREC.